-Alexandre Leupin received his PhD summa cum laude from the University of Geneva, Switzerland, in 1981.
-With his first book, Le Graal et la littérature (L’Âge d’homme, 1983), Alexandre Leupin, drawing on Jacques Derrida’s philosophy, established himself as a pioneer of the renewal of Medieval studies through contemporary theory.
-His second work, Barbarolexis, Medieval Literature and Sexuality (Harvard, 1989; Italian translation, Cuculibri, 1992) is a fundamental exploration of sexual metaphors in Medieval and Renaissance literature, grounded on rhetoric, theology and psychoanalysis as remapped by Jacques Lacan.
-Fiction et incarnation (Flammarion, 1993) redraws the relationship between religion and literature.
+I received my PhD summa cum laude from the University of Geneva, Switzerland, in 1981.
+With my first book, Le Graal et la littérature (L’Âge d’homme, 1983), drawing on Jacques Derrida’s philosophy, I established myself as a pioneer of the renewal of Medieval Studies through contemporary theory.
+My second work, Barbarolexis, Medieval Literature and Sexuality (Harvard, 1989; Italian translation, Cuculibri, 1992) is a fundamental exploration of sexual metaphors in Medieval and Renaissance literature, grounded on rhetoric, theology and psychoanalysis as remapped by Jacques Lacan.
+Fiction et incarnation (Flammarion, 1993) reexamines the relationship between religion and literature.
 An English version was published by the University of Minnesota Press in February 2003.

-Alexandre Leupin has directed three international colloquia, “Lacan and the Human sciences” (which he prefaced and edited for the University of Nebraska Press, 1991), “La Chose médiévale – The Medieval Thing” in 1991, and "Louisiane/Antilles: Un espace/temps partagé" in 2016.
-His interest for the often neglected relationship between the sciences and humanities led him to become associate editor of the web journal Chair et metal.
-In 2006, Alexandre founded the online journal Mondes Francophones, which has published more than 1700 articles by 250 authors from all over the world.
-He is a member of the editorial boards for the journals @nalyse and Exemplaria.
-Alexandre Leupin is the author of numerous articles and reviews on a multiplicity of topics (medieval French literature, modern French literature, psychoanalysis, epistemology, and religious studies); he has given numerous lectures (mostly by invitation) in Switzerland, Italy, France, Belgium, Canada, Israel, Germany, Portugal and the USA.
+My interest for the often neglected relationship between the sciences and humanities led me to become associate editor of the web journal Chair et metal in 1988.
+In 2006, I founded the online journal Mondes Francophones, which has published more than 2000 articles by 250 authors from all over the world.
+I am a member of the editorial boards of the journals @nalyse, Exemplaria and Myriades, revue d’études francophones.
+I have authored about a hundred articles and reviews on a multiplicity of topics (medieval French literature, modern French literature, psychoanalysis, epistemology, and religious studies); I have given numerous lectures (mostly by invitation) in Switzerland, Italy, France, Belgium, Canada, Israel, Germany, Portugal and the USA.

-Alexandre Leupin has taught as a lecturer at the University of Geneva, Switzerland; at Miami University, Miami, OH (assistant professor 1982-1983).
-Since 1983, he has taught in the Department of French Studies at Louisiana State University, where he is a Phyllis M. Taylor distinguished Professor.
-He was a visiting professor at the University of California, Los Angeles (1991) and Berkeley (1996), and the University of Poitiers, France (2001).
-In May 2012, he was invited as a Distinguished Fellow by the Zenturm fur Mittelalterlichen und Renaissancestudien, Ludwig-Maximilian University, Munich, Germany.
-He received an ATLAS grant from the Board of Regents in 2014-2105.
-He is a Distinguished Research Master (Louisiana State University) and a Knight of the Order of Arts and Literature, France in 2000 and Knight of the Palmes Académiques in 2016.
+I have taught as a lecturer at the University of Geneva, Switzerland; at Miami University, Oxford, OH (assistant professor 1982-1983).
+Since 1983, I have taught in the Department of French Studies at Louisiana State University, where I am a Phyllis M. Taylor distinguished Professor.
+I was a visiting professor at the University of California, Los Angeles (1991) and Berkeley (1996), and the University of Poitiers, France (2001).
+In May 2012, I was invited as a Distinguished Fellow by the Zenturm fur Mittelalterlichen und Renaissancestudien, Ludwig-Maximilian University, Munich, Germany.
+I received an ATLAS grant from the Board of Regents in 2014-2105, which led to the completion and publication of Édouard Glissant, philosophe (Hermann, 2016), and will also result in a translation, forthcoming at SUNY Press, in the collection Contemporary French Thought, in 2019.
+I am a Distinguished Research Master (Louisiana State University, 2000) a Knight of the Order of Arts and Literature, France. in 2000, and Knight of the Palmes Académiques, France, in 2016.